Alvin Duskin: Moving into private industry

 In 1979, Duskin left the Senate and co-founded US Windpower.
 He moved back to California and uncovered, before any of his competitors, a government study identifying Altamont Pass as the ideal location in California for wind farms.
 Duskin leased land in the Altamont Pass where US Windpower built one of the first wind farms in the United States.

 In 1983, Duskin accepted a position as CEO of Northern Power, a specialist in remote power for telecommunications and defense.
 Northern built projects in Antarctica, Pakistan, and Norway.
 In 1986, he decided to leave the wind business and work on the lessening of Cold War tensions by developing joint ventures with industrial firms in the Soviet Union.

 With John Eastwood, an expert in hydropower, he formed the Bering Company and partnered with Electrosila and Leningrad Metal Works in a joint venture that built hydropower stations on the Hudson River and for the city of Tacoma, Washington.
 Operations were put on a hold when the Soviet Union was dissolved and the future of the joint venture became uncertain.

 To maintain a presence in Eastern Europe, Alvin formed the Copernican Group and raised funds to buy PPZ—a cereals-and-potato processing company located in Toruń, Poland—from the Polish federal government in Warsaw.
 He led the company, renamed Torun Pacific, for three years and then sold the potato side to Phanni of Germany and the cereal side to Nestle of Switzerland and General Mills of Minneapolis.

 The joint venture in Russia could not be revived.
 He stopped his monthly commutes to Europe and spent the next years full-time with his wife Sara and their children in San Francisco.
 He organized a cooperative research-and-development agreement to develop flywheel energy technology with the Lawrence Livermore National Laboratory and, when that was not successful, a joint-development project with the combustion-engineering department at Stanford University.

 With James Boettcher and Michael Woelk, he co-founded Corigin Solutions, a California company, to produce and market biochar, a soil-additive that holds water and carbon in farm soil, reducing the amount of water needed for farm irrigation, and sequestering atmospheric carbon dioxide.

-Duskin resides in the tiny town of Tomales on the Northern California coast, completing a biography that chronicles his many adventures.
-He continued to pursue new projects, both socialist and capitalist.
+Duskin resided in the tiny town of Tomales on the Northern California coast, completing a biography that chronicles his many adventures.
+In his later years, he continued to pursue new projects, both socialist and capitalist.
 He died on July 25, 2021.